antonkulaga/yspecies/README.md

 1) error trying to exec 'cc1plus': exe: No such file or directory

-Such error emerges when g++ is not installed and pip version of shap package is used (they publish conda version with delay, so we currently have it as pip dependency)
+Such error emerges when g++ is not installed:
 The workaround is simple:
 ```
 sudo apt install g++